WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

   --no-clean            Do not cleanup generated rootfs in workdir

 $ appsdk genimage input.yaml

+It supports multiple input yaml files, which collects packages from multiple input yaml files as many as possible, but for other params, the duplicated is not allowed.

 Input yaml format:
 [input yaml sample on intel-86-64 begin]